yahiakala/notalone-app/README.md

 ## Beginner - Develop in Anvil

 First, create an Anvil account.
-I recommend the Personal Plan which is approx 15 USD per month.
+You can run the app using the free plan, but I recommend the Hobby Plan which is approx 15 USD per month.

 Complete this free course: https://training.talkpython.fm/courses/explore_anvil/anvil-web-apps-with-just-python